andylamb/home/_posts/2017-5-11-The-8a-Dataset-Part-1.md

 Here we see that the p-value is much larger than before.
 If we assume that the data for each group is drawn from a distributions with the same population mean (again, **only we** know that this is true, if we actually ran this experiment we would only see the data), the probability of seeing the data is 0.596.
 So we can not reject the null hypothesis: there is no evidence that flavor has an effect on the time it takes to complete the maze.

-If you want to learn more about ANOVA, I would check out **TODO: Fix link** (this)[] link Stats is pretty fun stuff - let's get cracking on the real data!
+If you want to learn more about ANOVA, I would check out (these videos)[https://www.khanacademy.org/math/statistics-probability/analysis-of-variance-anova-library].
+Stats is pretty fun stuff - let's get cracking on the real data!

 ## ANOVA Results